shoekla/Your-Day/README.md

 Video Demo: https://www.youtube.com/watch?v=u36Kn9cevR0&list=PLG3CZEAwI9EqGgyXbrilpWo7WQsF-e5Kg&index=4

 #Update Your-Day
 Recently a friend gave me an idea to improve this app, so that is what I am currently doing.
-He said that quotes were just the start, and that their are many forms of art that can speak to people (he just told me to add pictures, but that gave me the idea).
-The new and improved app will give users quotes, music, and imgaes for their day.
+He said that quotes were just the start, and that there are many forms of art that can speak to people (he just told me to add pictures, but that gave me the idea).
+The new and improved app will give users quotes, music, and images for their day.